hruday9624/Dental_Analytics/README.md

 ### Data

-The data for this project is stored in the file dental-hospital-data.csv.
-This file contains information on patient demographics and appointments, including the following fields:
+The dental clinic dataset consists of 260,952 rows and 93 columns.
+Out of the available columns, 49 were selected for further analysis and visualization, based on their relevance and value addition to the project.
+This dataset includes information related to patient appointments, such as appointment date and time, doctor information, and patient demographics.
+It also contains information on previous patient appointments, including show and no-show counts, as well as appointment cancellations.
+This dataset provides valuable insights into patient behavior and can be used to optimize clinic operations, improve patient outcomes, and enhance the patient experience.

 - PACT_ID: Patient appointment identification number.
 - HOSPITAL_LEVEL: The level of the hospital.